sangshek03/Function_Website/README.md

 # Function_Website

-A project to Learn React.Js
+This project is doing to learn React.JS